bgins/lilypad-api-workshop/README.md

 This project demonstrates a simple call to the Lilypad Anura API.

+The project uses a hardcoded prompt, but could easily be extended to set a custom prompt.

 ### Usage

 Visit https://anura.lilypad.tech/ to request an API key.